EvolvingSysadmin/Practicum/pages/protect/protect.md

 * [System and Information Integrity Policy](#system-and-information-integrity-policy)
 * [Secure Coding Standard](#secure-coding-standard)

-Visit the [Template Usage](/pages/usage/template-usage.md) page for help completing these templates and the [Implementation Guide](/pages/implementation/implementation.md) page for tips on how to implement these policies and standards once the templates are completed.
+Visit [Template Instructions](/pages/instructions/instructions.md) for help completing these templates and the [Implementation Guide](/pages/implementation/implementation.md) for tips on how to implement these policies and standards once the templates are completed.

 ### 802.11 Wireless Network Security Standard